elastic/kibana/packages/core/saved-objects/core-saved-objects-server/docs/model_versions.md

 from the `search` API when the option is used.

    (*note*: both the previous and next version of Kibana must follow this rule then)

+### Using `bulkUpdate` for fields with large `json` blobs

+The savedObjects `bulkUpdate` API will update documents client-side and then reindex the updated documents.
+These update operations are done in-memory, and cause memory constraint issues when updating many objects with large `json` blobs stored in some fields.
+As such, we recommend against using `bulkUpdate` for savedObjects that:
+- use arrays (as these tend to be large objects)
+- store large `json` blobs in some fields